smikhalevski/react-corsair/README.md

 # Prefetching

-Sometimes you know ahead of time that user would visit a particular route, and you may want to prefetch the component and [related data](#data-loading) so the navigation is instant.
+Sometimes you know ahead of time that a user would visit a particular route, and you may want to prefetch the component and [related data](#data-loading) so the navigation is instant.

 To do this, call
 the [`Router.prefetch`](https://smikhalevski.github.io/react-corsair/classes/react_corsair.Router.html#prefetch)